 Decorations are allowed, provided that bows are attached with something that doesn't scratch or stick to the pews.
 A rubber band or ribbon works best and is preferred.
 Floral arrangements are permitted.
 Every bride has a certain vision for their special day and we are open to any ideas you may have.
 Please call a member of our Guest Services Team at 630.420.6010 with your ideas, and we will do our best to accommodate your request.

 The plaque recognizes Naperville homes and buildings considered architecturally and/or historically important to Naperville.
 It identifies structures that are significant to Naperville's history through the integrity of their location, architecture, materials and historical association.

 You can help in a variety of ways!
 We are looking for donations of all kinds, including financial support, oral histories, and artifacts.
-We are incredibly excited to get this project off the ground and with your help we can make this happen.
-To donate or to learn more, please email us.
+We are incredibly excited to get this project off the ground and with your help, we can make this happen.
+Donate online today or email us to learn more

 For information on admission fees and hours, please view the admissions and hours.